UW-GDA/Project_Chelanigans/README.md

 ### chelan_4_affected-area-analysis
 First, the signal threshold analysis for NDTI and NDSSI were a success.
 The initial ("wrong") signal threshold analysis produced relatively close results for NDTI threshold (-0.35 compared to -0.395).
 However, the NDSSI threshold of 0.567 showed significant improvement in capturing some signal related to suspendded solids, albeit different from that of NDTI.

 It seems I have detected some signal of turbidity (potentially from glacial melt and glacial flour).
 In short, the heatwave here in 2021 led to a spike in Normalized Difference Turbidity Index (red - green / red + green) in Lake Chelan.
 In Figure 14 for NDTI, July 6th and 11th show a pink area of turbidity passing from top left toward bottom right.
 The same dates for NDSSI do not correlate as nicely however.
 It seems that the two indices detect different substances, which is logical as they are based on different wavelengths.
 The next step would be connecting these raster index signals with field data (i.e. secci depth).
+Additionally, another step would be to characterize different causes of turbidity and determine if each NDI is detecting a different form (such as glacial flour from headwaters vs muddy side stream hit with heavy rain).

 ## Lessons Learned
   * Try stage your code to handle pairs or triplets.
 This makes it easier to scale up when ready.